bryanapperson/blog/content/blog/hhvm-mariadb-and-nginx-make-wordpress-fly-intro.md

 +++
 title = "HHVM, MariaDB and Nginx Make WordPress Fly - Intro" date = "2020-02-17 20:17:30"
-publishdate = "2014-09-02 00:44:21"
-tags = ['development', 'hhvm', 'mariadb', 'nginx', 'ubuntu', 'wordpress'] series = ['WordPress HHVM']
+description = "Introduction to a series on how to deploy a seriously fast server stack for WordPress." publishdate = "2014-09-02 00:44:21" tags = ['development', 'hhvm', 'mariadb', 'nginx', 'ubuntu', 'wordpress'] series = ['WordPress HHVM']